 You may know Beijing-based artist Cao Hui‘s work without realizing it.
-He’s done those disgustingly disturbing flesh arm chairs, sofas, clothing, and suitcases.
+He’s created those disturbing flesh arm chairs, sofas, clothing, and suitcases.
 His latest series gives us a medically sliced view of classic sculptures a la Visible Human Project.

 Cao has an interesting viewpoint on the increasing quest of artists to look inward rather than visually stay on the surface.
 He states,